Azure-Samples/explore-iot-operations/quickstart/readme.md

 # Quick Start
-The goal here is to install IoT Operations on an Ubuntu machine (like a local NUC, PC, or a VM) so that you can get working quickly on your dataflow pipelines and get data into Fabric quickly.
+The goal of this quickstart is to install IoT Operations on an Ubuntu or Windows machine (like a local NUC, PC, or a VM) so that you can get working quickly on your dataflow pipelines and get data into Fabric quickly.
+Additionaly there are optional modules that you can use to deploy data simulators in your project.
-* _if you are in a purely testing or validation phase you can create a quick VM using [this process](quick_vm_build.md)_
+* _if you are in a purely testing or validation phase you can create a quick VM using [this process] (quick_vm_build.md)_
 * _if you are building on a Windows machine using AKS Edge Essentials, see the [Single Windows Machine (AKS-EE)](#path-b-single-windows-machine-aks-ee) section below._

 > **Using AKS Edge Essentials (Windows-based edge)?**